This post was written by Candace Chewning, Director of Outreach and Communications, Philadelphia Department of Labor.

 Almost all Philadelphia workers are covered under the COVID-19 pandemic paid sick leave requirements —even those paid in cash, including certain gig workers and domestic workers.

 If you are not qualified for the City’s COVID-19 pandemic paid sick leave requirements, you may be eligible for paid sick leave under the FFCRA.
 Review this COVID-19 pandemic paid sick leave guide to see which paid sick leave you may be eligible to receive.

 Contact us if you have been denied paid sick leave

 Employees do not need to provide a note from a professional in order to use COVID-19 related paid sick leave under the City’s pandemic paid sick leave requirements.
 If you have requested paid sick leave during the COVID-19 pandemic and were denied, contact us for help.

-Employees can file a complaint about violations of paid sick leave during the pandemic with the Mayor’s Office of Labor by completing the COVID-19 pandemic paid sick leave complaint form and emailing it to COVID19WorkplaceProtections@phila.gov or calling (215) 686-0802.
+Employees can file a complaint about violations of paid sick leave during the pandemic with the Philadelphia Department of Labor by completing the COVID-19 pandemic paid sick leave complaint form and emailing it to COVID19WorkplaceProtections@phila.gov or calling (215) 686-0802.

-Employers can contact the Office of Benefits and Wage Compliance in the Mayor’s Office of Labor for compliance assistance.
+Employers can contact the Office of Worker Protections in the Philadelphia Department of Labor for compliance assistance.
 For more information or to ask questions, email COVID19WorkplaceProtections@phila.gov or call (215) 686-0802.
 Language access is available.